inBeat/inbeat-website/content/top-influencers/tiktok/yoga/canada/montreal/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In Montreal In 2023
+title: Top 10 Yoga TikTok Influencers In Montreal In 2024
 description: >-
-  Find top yoga TikTok influencers in Montreal in 2023.
-Most popular hashtags: #fyp #yoga #foryoupage #foryou.
+  Find top yoga TikTok influencers in Montreal in 2024.
+Most popular hashtags: #fyp #yoga #foryou #montreal.
 platform: TikTok
-hits: 4
+hits: 5
-text_top: Analyze the best TikTok influencers on inBeat.
+text_top: Discover the best TikTok influencers on inBeat.
-text_bottom: Our platform aggregates 4 TikTok influencers like this in Montreal, Canada for you to connect with.
+text_bottom: Our platform holds 5 TikTok influencers like this in Montreal, Canada for you to work with.
 profiles:
   - username: "craig_major"
     fullname: >-